 Dear Thomas, Mathieu, León,

-On behalf of the GNSO Council, one of the Chartering Organizations of the CCWG-Accountability, and its diverse community of Stakeholders and Constituencies, we are pleased to hereby inform you that the GNSO Council’s has approved the CCWG Supplemental Final Proposal and its recommendations.
+On behalf of the GNSO, one of the Chartering Organizations of the CCWG-Accountability, and its diverse community of Stakeholders and Constituencies, we are pleased to hereby inform you that the GNSO Council has approved the CCWG Supplemental Final Proposal and its recommendations.

 The attached Vote Report details the level of support for each of the twelve (12) CCWG Recommendations, along with any accompanying statement or rationale provided by individual GNSO Council members.
 It is our hope that this is informative and useful to the CCWG as it finalizes its work.
 We also expect volunteers from the GNSO community to contribute to the implementation of the Work Stream 1 recommendations as well as the Work Stream 2 topics.